 Vehicle hire in Tanzania

 We don't like to talk down other operators but do feel we should warn you if you are considering renting a vehicle from another operator in Tanzania.
-Tread carefully; vehicles are old and unreliable, and equipped appallingly.
+Tread carefully; the vehicles available are old, unreliable and equipped appallingly.
 They can also be expensive.

 Should I book a Tanzania trip?